ramees-kr/packet-guide.com/projects/06_dhcp_email_alerts/README.md

 ## 🔁 Next Steps

 - Integrate with a dashboard/log viewer
-- Trigger webhook (instead of just email)
+- Trigger a webhook instead of email
 - Connect to Kafka for real-time event push

 ---

 ## ✍️ Related Blog Ideas

-- “From Logs to Alerts: My First Network Watcher”
+- _From Logs to Alerts: My First Network Watcher_
-- “How I Built an Email Alert Tool for DHCP Events”
+- _How I Built an Email Alert Tool for DHCP Events_
-- “When My Laptop Joined the Network… I Got an Email”
+- _When My Laptop Joined the Network… I Got an Email_

----